Acta Didactica Napocensia accepts research articles that

 o

-the referees accept the article with revisions, their comments are sent to the
+accept the article with revisions, their comments are sent to the author, who

-corrected article is sent back to the referees, who decide, if the article is accepted for publication.
+article is sent back to the referees, who decide, if the article is accepted

-editorial board decide, based on the referees’ opinion, if the article is
+board decide, based on the referees’ opinion, if the article is published or

 Read this,